deadaj1707/Blog-App/README.md

 # Blog API
-This FastAPI-based API provides basic CRUD functionality for managing blog posts.
+This FastAPI-based API provides basic CRUD functionality for managing blog posts with Mongodb in backend.

 # Features
 Create: Add new blog posts.